mpjmar/Ejercicios_Programacion_1DAM/README.md

 # 🚀 DAM1 Java Exercises

 Java programming exercises completed during the 1st year of the **DAM (Multiplatform Application Development)** program at **CPIFP Alan Turing (Málaga)**.
-Most of the exercises are taken from the books "Aprende Java con Ejercios" Vol 1 & Vol 2.
+Most of the exercises are taken from the book "Aprende Java con Ejercios".

 ---